Sure Dividend

 Below, we have Northwest’s earning-per-share before, during, and after the Great Recession:

-Northwest was able to not only maintain its earnings during a deep and long recession, but it produced at least 5% earnings-per-share growth each year before, during, and following the Great Recession.
+Northwest was able to maintain its earnings during a deep and long recession and produced at least 5% earnings-per-share growth each year before, during, and following the Great Recession.

-While utilities can afford to distribute a high level of profits in the form of dividends, given their predictable earnings base, investors should note that increases are likely to be small.
+While utilities can afford to distribute a high level of profits in the form of dividends, given their predictable earnings base, investors should note that increases will likely be small.
 The most recent increase was just 0.5%, illustrating this point.

 We believe the current dividend is safe for the foreseeable future, but we note that dividend growth will likely be difficult to achieve.